24 Things to Do in Dallas—The Ultimate Guide

 23. Dallas Blooms (February-April)

-Each spring, the Dallas Arboretum transforms into a living tapestry with over 500,000 blooming flowers.
+The Dallas Arboretum becomes a living tapestry with over 500,000 blooming flowers every spring.

 • Tickets: Around $20 per person